What to Expect From a Bulging Disc From Car Accident

 Sufferers often cite pain and suffering due to the inflamed area around the disc.
 In cases where the victim had prior disc problems, the crash can worsen the situation.

 A bulging disc settlement from car accident is never a guarantee.
 Many insurance companies will often settle rather than go to court.
-But choosing to work with a Baton Rouge injury lawyer can make the difference when it comes to getting you the money you deserve for your injury.
+But choosing to work with a personal injury law firm in Baton Rouge can make the difference when it comes to getting you the money you deserve for your injury.
 Here are some things to know.

 The Causes of a Bulging Disc

 The material between the vertebrae in our spine is perfect for ensuring it stays flexible.
 If there is inflammation in the disc, it can extend beyond the vertebral frame.

 This problem most often occurs in the lower back, but a bulging disc can happen anywhere along the back or neck.
 If it bulges far enough, it can irritate the nerves and cause pain.

 Without treatment, there is a chance the disc will herniate.
 A herniated disc is when the tissue completely separates from its place.

 Often, doctors will recommend more invasive treatment for a herniated disc than for bulging discs.
 Generally, a settlement for herniated disc exceeds those for bulging discs.
 But, this is not always true.
 It depends upon the severity and long-term prognosis.

 If There is a Pre-Existing Condition

 One of the most confusing parts of having a bulging disc is that people don’t always know they have one.
 Many people have a bulging discs and don’t know it because it isn’t symptomatic (not causing pain).